wp-plugins/imagemapper/readme.txt

 Redirecting user to a different page when clicking certain character in a web comic?
 Displaying a person's name and home page link in a group photo when mouse is hovering over them?
 Showing additional info and notes in a large graphs?
 Possible.

 Based on the ImageMapster jQuery plugin.
-[Imagemapster homepage](http://www.outsharked.com/imagemapster/).
+[ImageMapster homepage](http://www.outsharked.com/imagemapster/).

 The map of Finland in the banner image is provided by National Land Survey of Finland.